 - 4 ounces burrata

-- 3. Using your fingers, gently pull or tease the burrata into large pieces and arrange them on a serving plate.
+- Using your fingers, gently pull or tease the burrata into large pieces and arrange them on plates or a platter.
 Top with the peach mixture.
-Let stand for 10 minutes and then serve.
+Let stand for 10 minutes before serving.

 This peach, burrata, and basil salad is SO GOOD.
 These are classic summer flavors—I could eat this peach and basil salad every day when it’s hot!